wavemaker/docs/website/blog/2021-09-01-angular-10-update.md

 | **NPM**| 6.4 | 6.14.13 |

 :::important
-**Update Node JS Version**: Angular 10 requires Node JS version 12.2.0 or higher.
+**Update Node JS Version**: Angular 10 requires Node JS version 12.22.3.
 So you must upgrade Node and NPM on your build infrastructure with the versions mentioned above.
 :::

 ## How WaveMaker can Help